 Horror is blanket term that actually covers a broad spectrum of sub-genres that span everything from ghosts, to gore, to existential dread.
 What is it about being scared or unsettled that continues to attract fans both across decades and across cultures?
 What can we learn about ourselves from these tales of terror?

-Miguel Rodriguez (Horrible Imaginings Film Festival), James Aquilone (Classic Monsters Unleashed), Michelle Renee Lane (Invisible Chains), Nancy Holder (Mary Shelley Presents Tales of the Supernatural), other guests TBA.
+Miguel Rodriguez (Horrible Imaginings Film Festival), Michelle Renee Lane (Invisible Chains), Nancy Holder (Mary Shelley Presents Tales of the Supernatural), Jim Phillips (The Skype of Cthulhu)

 "The Score: Composing for Games"